-Although our scheme can be implemented in various platforms, for the sake of concreteness, we focus here on optical lattices where the ancilla may simply correspond to an auxiliary lattice site.
-A crucial experimental requirement is the ability to distinguish an empty ancilla from one with non-zero population, which realizes the projection on the empty-ancilla Zeno subspace.
-This requirement is met, for instance, by modern quantum gas microscopes reaching both single-site and single-particle resolution~\cite{Bakr2009,Sherson2010}.
+While our scheme can be implemented on various platforms, for the sake of concreteness, we focus here on bosons in optical lattices, where the ancilla may correspond to an auxiliary lattice site or an additional internal state.
+A crucial experimental requirement is the ability to distinguish an empty ancilla from one with non-zero population, which enables the projection on the empty-ancilla Zeno subspace.
+This requirement is met, for instance, by modern quantum gas microscopes, which reach both single-site and single-particle resolution~\cite{Bakr2009,Sherson2010}.

-In what follows, we discuss two variants of our scheme.
-The first one can be interpreted as a single step in the quantum Zeno evolution and corresponds to a measurement of the non-Hermitian response function in time domain, implementing the delta-like perturbation considered in \cref{sec:illustration}.
-The second one generates a quantum Zeno effect through a continuous coupling to an ancilla that is subject to strong dephasing~\cite{Stannigel2014}, and represents a measurement of the non-Hermitian dynamic susceptibility in frequency domain.